This is the 9th Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 For The Rose Bouquet, you will need some tiny roses, small rose leaves, gumpaste, glue, and florist tape.

 I have wrapped the bouquet in a piece of ‘paper’ (or rather some gumpaste made to look like paper) the same way as you would buy real flowers from a florist.

-For the Rose Bowl cake topper, you will need some tiny roses, small rose leaves, florist wires, glue, gumpaste, and also a small container.
-I bought my container in a cake supply shop, but if you can’t find one like the one I have used, I am sure you could find something similar in a craft shop, or you could even use a small wine or sherry glass.
+For the Rose Bowl cake topper, you will need some tiny roses, small rose leaves, florist wires, glue, gumpaste, and a small container.
+I bought my container in a cake supply shop, but if you can’t find one like the one I have used, I am sure you could find something similar in a craft shop or even use a small wine or sherry glass.

 It’s worth making cake toppers because buying one made with gumpaste is quite expensive, and they do make a cake look very special.

 The Rose Bouquet